suryaprakp/Azure-arm-templates/ctx-wanopt-1vnet-1nic/README.md

 - UI associated with Azure portal ( createUidefinition )
 - VM with managed disk
 - one-arm deployment in VNET
+- IP Forwarding enabled to intercept packets not destined to adapter
 - Security groups associated with adapters depending on the traffic patterns